ipfs/ipfs-docs/docs/concepts/glossary.md

 ### DHT

-A Distributed Hash Table (DHT) is a distributed key-value store where keys are cryptographic hashes.
+A _Distributed Hash Table_ (DHT) is a distributed key-value store where keys are cryptographic hashes.
 In IPFS, each peer is responsible for a subset of the IPFS DHT.
 [More about DHT](dht.md)

+### DMT

+Short for _Data Model Tree_, a term coined by the IPLD team.
+[More about DMT in IPLD docs](https://ipld.io/glossary/#dmt)

 ### Dialing